-West, Errol George 2000, 'An alternative to existing Australian reserach and teaching models - The Japanangka teaching and research paradigm - an Australian Aboriginal model', PhD thesis, Southern Cross University, Lismore, NSW.
+West, EG 2000, 'An alternative to existing Australian research and teaching models : the Japanangka teaching and research paradigm ; an Australian Aboriginal model', PhD thesis, Southern Cross University, Lismore, NSW.

 Copyright EG West 2000